ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 />
 ```

-Within the `validate` function, add cases for the specific error messages
+Then, within the `validate` function, add cases for the specific error messages
 you need to override, as in this example:

 ```js